wssct20/ProjectSpyder/Interface.md

 All communication is done using HTTP requests.
 We support both, HTTP GET and POST requests.
-If data from both is available at the same time, then POST data is preferred.
+If request parameters are available from both at the same time, then POST parameters are preferred.

 ## Pair client